FlyingCanoe/dap-guide-unofficial/src/breakpoint.md

 The id field can be use by the adapter to change or remove a breakpoint through a Breakpoint Event.

-> Adapter refrains from unilaterally changing or removing breakpoint through the Breakpoint Event.
+> Adapter should refrains from unilaterally changing or removing breakpoint through the Breakpoint Event.
 > As such the id field is unnecessary and should not be use.

 The verified field indicate if the adapter successfully set the breakpoint.